D\'{e}vissage for Waldhausen K-theory: Introduction

-Despite the common d\'evissage--type quality of the theorems of Quillen and Waldhausen, there are also some important differences between these two theorems that are worth making explicit.
-Firstly, the obvious one is that in Quillen's theorem there is a single subcategory for unscrewing objects in $\C$, whereas in Waldhausen's theorem, we have for a similar purpose a collection of subcategories $\A = (\A_i)$ that are suitably related.
+Despite the common d\'evissage--type quality of the theorems of Quillen and Waldhausen, there are also important differences between these two theorems that are worth making explicit.
+The obvious one is that in Quillen's theorem there is a single subcategory for filtering the objects in $\C$, whereas in Waldhausen's theorem, we have for a similar purpose a collection of subcategories $\A = (\A_i)$ that are suitably related.
 Secondly, in the context of Quillen's theorem, the subcategory $\A \subset \C$ (or rather, $\Ch(\A) \subset \Ch(\C)$) is closed under (homotopy) pushouts, but this fails for the subcategories $\A_i \subset \C$ in Waldhausen's context.
 Thirdly, in Quillen's theorem, the subcategory $\Ch(\A) \subset \Ch(\C)$ is not homotopically full in general, but this property will typically hold for the subcategories $\A_i \subset \C$ in Waldhausen's theorem.
-We will refer to these two cases of d\'evissage--type theorems as \emph{single type d\'evissage} and \emph{multiple type d\'evissage} respectively.
-Other d\'evissage--type theorems include the Gillet--Waldhausen theorem (see \cite{TT}), the d\'evissage theorem of Blumberg--Mandell \cite{BM} and Barwick's `Theorem of the Heart' \cite{Bar}.
-These belong to the category of d\'evissage theorems of multiple type in our sense -- where additionally we have that $K(\A_i) \stackrel{\Sigma}{\simeq} K(\A_{i+1})$ for all $i$.
+For the purposes of our analysis of d\'evissage--type theorems in this paper, we find it helpful to distinguish between these two cases of d\'evissage--type theorems, which we will refer to as \emph{single type d\'evissage} and \emph{multiple type d\'evissage}, respectively.
+From this perspective, the d\'evissage--type theorem of Gillet--Waldhausen (see \cite{TT}), the d\'evissage theorem of Blumberg--Mandell \cite{BM} and Barwick's theorem of the heart \cite{Bar} belong to the category of d\'evissage theorems of multiple type -- where, in addition, the maps $\Sigma \colon K(\A_i) \stackrel{\simeq}{\to} K(\A_{i+1})$ are actually homotopy equivalences.

-The purpose of this paper is to prove a d\'evissage theorem of single type (Theorem \ref{devissage-1}) and a d\'evissage theorem of multiple type (Theorem \ref{devissage-multiple-type}) using a common general method, in the spirit of \cite{Wa}, whose application in each case is distinguished by arguments specific to each case.
-Let us next give a general outline of this method and describe our main results without going into some of the more technical details.
-Let $\C$ denote a Waldhausen category and let $\A = (\A_i)_{i \geq 1}$ be a collection of Waldhausen subcategories of $\C$.
-We will consider a Waldhausen subcategory $\s_n \C_{\A}$ of $\s_n \C$ which consists of those filtered objects $X_{\bullet, \bullet} \in \s_n \C$:
+The purpose of this paper is to study some general aspects of d\'evissage--type theorems and prove a d\'evissage theorem of single type (Theorem \ref{devissage-1}) and a d\'evissage theorem of multiple type (Theorem \ref{devissage-multiple-type}).
+The proofs of these theorems use a common general method, in the spirit of \cite{Wa}, whose application in each case is distinguished by arguments specific to each case.
+We will work with the following general version of the d\'evissage condition: given a Waldhausen category $\C$ and a collection of Waldhausen subcategories $\A = (\A_i)_{i \geq 1}$ (which may be constant), we say that $(\C, \A)$ satisfies the \emph{d\'{e}vissage condition} if for every morphism $f: X \rightarrow Y$ in $\C$, there is a weak equivalence $g: Y \stackrel{\sim}{\rightarrow} Y'$ such that the composition $gf: X \to Y'$ admits a factorization